o3de/sig-testing/governance/SIG Testing Charter.md

 * Optionally include sig-testing on pull requests for other features which need testing feedback
   * Clarify any questions being asked, or highlight tests that need feedback
 * Log issues to track bugs and feature requests
-* Provide feedback on open issues
+* Provide feedback on open issues and RFCs

 ### Maintainers

-Additional information not found in the sig-governance related to maintainers of this SIG:
+Additional responsibilities of the members of [SIG Testing](https://github.com/orgs/o3de/teams/sig-testing):

-* All responsibilities of Individual Contributors, plus those of Maintainers listed below
+* All responsibilities of Individual Contributors, plus those listed below
 * Review incoming pull requests from contributors, a minimum of twice per month
 * Actively contribute to at least one activity defined above in the “In Scope” section
   * Submit at least one pull request per month modifying code, tests, policies, or documentation
-* Attend at least one charter meeting per year (how often will these meetings be held, monthly?)
+* Attend at least one SIG-Testing meeting per year
-  * Take turns recording meeting minutes
+  * Take turns recording meeting minutes, and uploading them [here](https://github.com/o3de/sig-testing/tree/main/meetings/notes)
 * Organize SIG-Testing meetings in Discord
   * Meet with other SIGs when appropriate
 * Resolve disputes among contributors and maintainers